psancho/galeizon/README.md

 composer install
 ```

+## Mailer

+The config file must be filed with the `mailer.dsn` property.
+See [Sending Emails with SF Mailer](https://symfony.com/doc/current/mailer.html).

 ## Developping

 the best way to contribute to code is working on feature branch (ie. `my_feature_branch`) and ensure that composer will update right dependencies.